minhtuan-le/minhtuan-le/README.md

 ### 👋 Hey there!
-I'm Tuấn Lê Minh
+I'm Minh Tuan Le (Tuan)

 💻 A curious coder, backend enthusiast, and lover of solving puzzles with tech.
+BTW it's totally worth it to take 5 days to automate an one-time 2h job in my book!
-🎮 I sometimes modify games *just for fun* and break things (then fix them—usually).
+🎮 I sometimes modify games *just for fun* and break things (then fix them - usually).
 🌏 Based in Australia, currently diving deep into C++, Python, and cloud-y things like AWS.
 🌊 I also helped lead the charge with Monash DiversIT – where code meets community!

-🧠 Always exploring: algorithms, backend systems, functional programming, or anything weird and wonderful.
+🧠 Always exploring: algorithms, backend systems, vibe coding, or anything weird and funny.
 ⚡ Currently building things, learning more, and always looking to improve.

 > “Code is like humor.
 When you have to explain it, it’s bad.” – Cory House